 HEALTH OFFICE AND IMMUNIZATIONS

-School nurses are assigned to each building to implement the health service program through caring for chronic and acute illnesses, counseling, administering first aid, and conducting screening for hearing, vision problems, and scoliosis.
+School nurses are assigned to each building to implement the health service program through caring for chronic and acute illnesses, health counseling, administering first aid, and conducting screening for hearing, vision and scoliosis.
 By helping to maintain the physical well-being of students, these staff members play an important role in our children’s school experience.

 Homework will count for 20% of the overall grade.
 A student will be given one day to make up a homework assignment if they were in class when the assignment was given and they were in class when the assignment was due, but did not complete and turn in the homework assignment.
 Completed homework turned in late will count as 65% of the original value of that assignment.
 (Subject to change.
 Any updates will be communicated to the students and parents as it will also be posted on the website.)